lgiordani/postage/README.md

 Messaging
 =========

 Here you find a description of the messaging part of Postage.
-Being Postage based on RabbitMQ, this help presumes you are familiar with RabbitMQ structures (exchanges, queues, bindings, virtual hosts, ...) and that you already have a working RabbitMQ system.
+Being Postage based on AMQP, this help presumes you are familiar with structures defined by this latter (exchanges, queues, bindings, virtual hosts, ...) and that you already have a working messaging system (for example a RabbitMQ cluster).

-In the code and in the following text you will find the two terms "application" and "component" used with the same meaning: a Python executable which communicates with other using RabbitMQ messages through Postage.
+In the code and in the following text you will find the two terms "application" and "component" used with the same meaning: a Python executable which communicates with others using AMQP messages through Postage.
+Due to the nature of AMQP you can have components written in several languages working together: here we assumer both producers and consumers are written using Postage, but remember that you can make Postage components work with any other, as far as you stick to its representation of messages (more on that later).

 Environment variables
 ---------------------

-Postage reads three environment variables, `POSTAGE_VHOST`, `POSTAGE_RMQ_USER`, and `POSTAGE_RMQ_PASSWORD`, which contain the RabbitMQ virtual host in use, the user name and the password.
+Postage reads three environment variables, `POSTAGE_VHOST`, `POSTAGE_USER`, and `POSTAGE_PASSWORD`, which contain the RabbitMQ virtual host in use, the user name and the password.
 The default values for them are `/`, `guest`, `guest`, i.e. the default values you can find in a bare RabbitMQ installation.
+Previous versions used `POSTAGE_RMQ_USER` and `POSTAGE_RMQ_PASSWORD`, which are still supported but deprecated.

-Using the environment variables, expecially `POSTAGE_VHOST` you can easily setup production and development environment and to switch you just need to set the variable before executing your Python components
+Using the environment variables, especially `POSTAGE_VHOST`, you can easily setup production and development environment and to switch you just need to set the variable before executing your Python components

 ``` sh
 POSTAGE_VHOST=development mycomponent.py